ePrivacy and GPDR Cookie Consent by TermsFeed Generator

 What to do for atopic eczema

-For prevention, use products with a PH of around 5-6, with moisturising and oil-based ingredients for washing and showering.
-The skin needs to be frequently lubricated with moisturising creams.
-If you can, use barrier creams that help weakened skin by blocking irritants from reaching the skin.
+For prevention, use products with a PH of around 5-6, with moisturizing and oil components for washing and showering.
+The skin needs to be frequently lubricated with moisturizing creams.
+If you can, use barrier creams such as Dermaguard barrier cream, which helps weakened skin by blocking irritants from reaching the skin.

 What to do for atopic eczema at the time of a flare-up?